This website uses cookies to ensure you get the best experience on our website. More info

 Enable logon details for VMware Horizon VDI

-1) Run regedit.exe as Administrator
+1) On the VDi server, Run regedit.exe as Administrator

 2) Go to HKEY_LOCAL_MACHINESOFTWARE[VMware, Inc.VMware Logon Monitor